RonSkons/TF2ProfitHunter/README.md

 After a few minutes (or more, depending on how high your budget is), the search should be complete.
 Any profitable trades will be displayed in the textarea at the bottom of the window.
 Then, just buy from STN, sell to BP, and *voila*!
 You just made some easy profit!

-*If you've enjoyed use of this program and would like to support me, feel free to [send me some items](https://steamcommunity.com/tradeoffer/new/?partner=312046080&token=EBWiXMVe).
+*If you've enjoyed using this program and would like to support me, feel free to [send me some items](https://steamcommunity.com/tradeoffer/new/?partner=312046080&token=EBWiXMVe).
 Constructive criticism and suggestions are also always welcome.*